-Fig. 6 shows the altitude distributions of the PMSE occurrence rates of the individual measurement periods (dashed black lines) and their mean values (solid lines) for Andøya (left panel) and Davis (middle panel).
-The right panel directly compares the mean values for different measurement periods for both sites.
-The thickness of the distributions at the half maximum (stars in the right panel of Fig. 6) is \sim 6 km at both sites.
-The peak of the PMSE altitude distributions of the individual years are marked with black dots in Fig. 6.
-The mean peak of the PMSE altitude distributions over Davis is at an altitude of 86.1 km (red dots) about 1.5 km higher than at Andøya site (84.6 km, blue dots).
+the mean values for different measurement periods for both sites.
+The thickness of the distributions at the half maximum (stars in Fig. 6c) is $\sim 6 \text{ km}$ at both sites.
+The peak of the PMSE altitude distributions of the individual years is marked with black dots in Fig. 6.
+The mean peak of the PMSE altitude distributions over Davis is at an altitude of 86.1 km (red dots), about 1.5 km higher than at Andøya site (84.6 km, blue dots).

-The individual profiles of the PMSE altitude distributions for Andøya are characterized by a nearly Gaussian shape, while for Davis they are not.
-The latter indicates an uneven height distribution of PMSE frequencies, which is also evident in the upper right panel of Fig. 3, and which is subject to year-to-year variation.
-This fact is even more evident in the individual
+The individual profiles of the PMSE altitude distributions for Andøya are characterised by a nearly Gaussian shape, while for Davis they are not.
+The latter indicates an uneven height distribution of PMSE frequencies, which is also evident in Fig. 3b and which is subject to year-to-year variation.
+This fact is even more evident in the individual and climatological seasonal variations in the peak altitudes of PMSE occurrences, as shown in Fig. 7.
+The individual seasonal variations in peak altitudes over Andøya (dashed lines in Fig. 7a) show much less variation compared to peak altitudes over Davis (dashed lines in Fig. 7b).
+The mean seasonal variations

-Figure 6.
-Mean annual altitude distributions of PMSE occurrences obtained at Andøya, 69°N (left panel) and Davis, 69°S (middle panel) during the boreal summer period (May-August) 1999-2022 and the austral summer period (November-February) 2005-2022, respectively.
-The blue and red solid curves represent the mean values of the altitude distributions of PMSE occurrences over the entire observation period.
-The right panel compares the mean height distributions of PMSE for the Andøya (blue curves) and Davis (red curves) observations for different time periods.
-The blue and red dots mark the mean peak heights of each PMSE occurrence, and the stars indicate the half-maxima of the distributions.
+Figure 5.
+Mean diurnal variations in PMSE occurrence frequencies obtained at Andøya, 69° N (81-89 km, a), and Davis, 69° S (83-91 km, b).
+The solid blue and red curves represent the averaged values of the mean diurnal occurrence rates over the entire observation period.
+Panel (c) compares the averaged mean diurnal occurrence rates for the PMSE observations at Andøya (blue curves) and Davis (red curves) for different time periods.
+The blue and red dots mark the daily times of the first and second maxima and the minima of the mean daily occurrence of PMSE over Andøya and Davis respectively.
+The black dots indicate the corresponding times of the individual seasons.

-and climatological seasonal variations of the peak altitudes of PMSE occurrences, as shown in Fig. 7.
-The individual seasonal variations of peak altitudes over Andøya (dashed lines in the top panel of Fig. 7) show much less variation compared to peak altitudes over Davis (dashed lines in the middle panel of Fig. 7).
-The mean seasonal variations of peak heights of PMSE occurrence calculated for the mean duration of each PMSE season (blue and red curves), on the one hand, illustrate the difference in the mean distribution of peak heights already mentioned and, on the other hand, show a non-uniform peak separation in the annual variation.
-Both mean curves of the PMSE peak heights (lower panel in Fig. 7) show an almost even spacing of about 1.2 km over a period of about 20 days at the beginning of the PMSE season.
-About 10 days before the solstice, the mean PMSE peak altitude over Davis jumps upward by about 1 km, while over Andøya drops just before the solstice.
-As the season progresses, the PMSE peak altitude over Davis decreases uniformly while over Andøya remains nearly constant.
-About 20 days after solstice, the latter starts to increase slightly, so that the PMSE peak altitude at both sites has almost converged by the end of the season.
+in peak heights of PMSE occurrence calculated for the mean duration of each PMSE season (blue and red curves) illustrate, on the one hand, the difference in the mean distribution of peak heights already mentioned and, on the other hand, a non-uniform peak separation in the annual variation.
+Both mean curves of the PMSE peak heights (Fig. 7c) show an almost even spacing of about 1.2 km over a period of about 20 d at the beginning of the PMSE season.
+About 10 d before the solstice, the mean PMSE peak altitude over Davis jumps upward by about 1 km, while over Andøya it drops just before the solstice.
+As the season progresses, the PMSE peak altitude over Davis decreases uniformly, while over Andøya it remains nearly constant.
+About 20 d after solstice, the latter starts to increase slightly, so that the PMSE peak altitude at both sites has almost converged by the end of the season.